QtExcel/QXlsx/README.md

 - Build and test on Android

 ## Contacts
-* Leave me a issue. https://github.com/j2doll/QXlsx/issues
+* Leave me a issue. [https://github.com/j2doll/QXlsx/issues](https://github.com/j2doll/QXlsx/issues)
+	- If you are interested in participating in the project, please contact us by issue.
 * Hi!
 I'm j2doll (aka Jay Two).
+My name is Korean and it is difficult for foreigners to pronounce it.
+Call me j2doll.
-My native language is not English and my English is not fluent.
+* My native language is not English and my English is not fluent.
 Please, use EASY English. :-)
-* If you are interested in participating in the project, please contact us by issue.